-There are many things that you can implement into your work to help you fast gain a reputation as a reliable, and effective, person of trade from your clients even as a newly qualified electrician.
+There are many things that you can implement into your work to help you fast gaining a reputation as a reliable, and effective, person of the trade from your clients even as a newly qualified electrician.

 Build a Portfolio of Evidence